Kloreos/PeterBenj2000/README.md

 ...............................................................

-Skills: Python / JS / HTML / CSS
+Skills: Python / JS / CPP

-- 🔭 I'm working on a small web design.
+- I'm working on a project
-- 🌱 currently learning React
 - 📫 How to reach me: PeterBenj2000@gmail.com